Jcouronne/Genesis-RL/README.md

 ### Prerequisites

 Genesis officially supports Windows, Mac, and Linux.
 Since this repository was created using Ubuntu 22.04.5, the following installation guide should be easier to follow if you are on Ubuntu.
-Otherwise, follow the instructions on the Genesis website linked above.
+Otherwise, follow the instructions on the Genesis website : https://genesis-world.readthedocs.io/en/latest/user_guide/overview/installation.html

 Creating a Python virtual environment is highly recommended to avoid version mismatches in modules.
 Tutorial for creating virtual environments: https://www.youtube.com/watch?v=hrnN2BRfIXE